 In 1900 Metchnikoff worked at the Pasteur Institute, which is an institute that is famous for its research on bacteria, diseases and vaccines.
 Metchnikoff developed a revolutionary theory that aging is caused by toxic bacteria in the gut and that lactic acid could prolong life.
 He developed this theory when he studied Bulgarian and Russian tribes.

 The nomads moved around frequently and the milk transported on the back of the horses was fermenting.
 As the nomads consumed large amounts of the sour milk and reached a remarkable high age, Metchnikoff believed there was a link between healthy high age of the nomads and their frequent intake of sour milk.
 He published his theory, Longevity without ageing, in 1907 in his book The Prolongation of Life: Optimistic Studies.
 In this book he espoused the potential life-lengthening properties of lactic acid bacteria (Lactobacillus delbrueckii subsp.
 Bulgaricus).

 This later inspired others to begin investigating a causal relationship between bacteria and good intestinal health, which eventually led to the worldwide consumption of other fermented milk drinks and products.

-What probiotics can do for you: IPA EU promotes a better understanding of probiotics with its new quick guide
+What probiotics can do for you: IPA Europe’s quick guide

 She added: “Regulators in other parts of the world recognise the benefits of probiotics under certain conditions and authorise favourable claims relating to probiotics.
 To date, there is no EU legal framework that defines probiotics and helps consumers to receive accurate information about probiotic content in foods.
 We believe that a favourable environment for probiotics will benefit EU citizens and contribute to cost savings at a societal level.”